 Is language natural or spiritual/supernatural?
 Humans, who are uniquely made in the image of God (Gen 1:26-27), have complex linguistics and writing systems.
 Ever notice how a 2-year-old child can learn to repeat and use human words passively simply by hearing them?
 Even children of deaf adults (CODAs) learn to sign by watching their parents and only learn speech from hearing other humans talk.
-Babies don’t have to be taught how to say the sounds they just instinctively speak what they hear and get better with practice.
+Babies don’t have to be taught how to say the sounds; they just instinctively speak what they hear and get better with practice.

-These skeptics said they sounded drunk, despite the fact others could clearly hear these “Galilean Jews”, speaking in the languages of various ethnic groups from the Middle East, Mediterranean Europe, and North Africa.
+These skeptics said they sounded drunk, despite the fact that others could clearly hear these “Galilean Jews” speaking in the languages of various ethnic groups from the Middle East, Mediterranean Europe, and North Africa.
 What happened?
 How can one person hear drunk babbling and another hear the gospel in their own language?
-At first one may think that the people speaking in tongues were each speaking different languages on their own, i.e. one person speaking Greek, another Ethiopian, another Arabic, etc. But the skeptics thought they were all drunk, which means they probably heard random babbling from all of them.
+At first, one may think that the people speaking in tongues were each speaking different languages on their own, i.e. one person speaking Greek, another Ethiopian, another Arabic, etc. But the skeptics thought they were all drunk, which means they probably heard random babbling from all of them.

 So why did they think the people were babbling drunkards?
 What if it wasn’t one spirit-filled person each speaking a foreign language, but rather all of them were babbling in the natural, and only those whom God opened the ears of through the spirit heard the gospel in their own language?
 Meaning that only the people who heard the interpretation were amazed, and the people who called them drunk couldn’t hear because their ears were closed spiritually?

-1 Cor 2: (NLT) 9 That is what the Scriptures mean when they say, “No eye has seen, no ear has heard, and no mind has imagined what God has prepared for those who love him.”[Isa 64:4] 10 But it was to us that God revealed these things by his Spirit.
+10 But it was to us that God revealed these things by his Spirit.
 For his Spirit searches out everything and shows us God’s deep secrets.
 11 No one can know a person’s thoughts except that person’s own spirit, and no one can know God’s thoughts except God’s own Spirit.
 12 And we have received God’s Spirit (not the world’s spirit), so we can know the wonderful things God has freely given us.
 13 When we tell you these things, we do not use words that come from human wisdom.
 Instead, we speak words given to us by the Spirit, using the Spirit’s words to explain spiritual truths.
-14 But people who aren’t spiritual can’t receive these truths from God’s Spirit.
+14 But people who aren’t spiritual[g] can’t receive these truths from God’s Spirit.
 It all sounds foolish to them and they can’t understand it, for only those who are spiritual can understand what the Spirit means.
-15 Those who are spiritual can evaluate all things, but they themselves cannot be evaluated by others.
-16 For, “Who can know the Lord’s thoughts?
+15 Those who are spiritual can evaluate all things, but they themselves cannot be evaluated by others.16 For, “Who can know the Lord’s thoughts?
 Who knows enough to teach him?”[Isa 40:13] But we understand these things, for we have the mind of Christ.

 Job 39: 13 “The ostrich flaps her wings grandly, but they are no match for the feathers of the stork.
 14 She lays her eggs on top of the earth, letting them be warmed in the dust.
 15 She doesn’t worry that a foot might crush them or a wild animal might destroy them.
 16 She is harsh toward her young, as if they were not her own.
 She doesn’t care if they die.
 17 For God has deprived her of wisdom.
 He has given her no understanding.